October 6th, 2015 | Posted by: superadmin

 Additionally, you have a choice in the data collection technology that you use for tracking tools and equipment.
 For the most part, choosing between barcode and RFID scanning methods will depend on your particular tool usage and storage conditions.
 If a tool is stored in a case at the end of the day, you can apply a barcode label on the tool where it will be protected in the case and won’t rub off.
 On the other hand, for large equipment and tools that are left outside in the weather, or those exposed to rough and dirty conditions on a regular basis, an RFID tag is more durable.

 An additional consideration when choosing the best asset tracking system is the availability of personnel to handle the checkout and return of tools and equipment.
 RFID technology enables a self-serve tool crib application, which reduces labor costs while still maintaining accountability.
 By keeping workers accountable for the valuable equipment they use, you can protect your investment.

 The versatile ToolHound 5 system offers both barcode and RFID tracking for streamlined inventory visibility, maximizing tool use and productivity, saving worker time, and reducing tool budgets for overall profitability and prompt return on investment.

 June 23rd, 2015 | Posted by: superadmin

 Construction equipment operators work in nearly every weather condition.
 Workers often get dirty, greasy, muddy or dusty… and so do their tools.
-One of the advantages of using RFID technology for tool tracking is its ability to withstand harsh conditions.
+One of the advantages of using RFID tool tracking technology is its ability to withstand harsh conditions.

 While some more delicate tools are regularly cleaned and put away, most hand tools and equipment used on a construction site or in an oil field tend to stay dirty much of the time.
 This complicates the process of tracking these tools in the field.